 Misdiagnosed in a Hospital in Miami?
 We can Help

 Patients and families who suffered through a failure to diagnose cancer may be entitled to legal recourse in the form of a medical malpractice claim if the medical professional did not provide appropriate care.

 Failure to diagnose and treat cancer in time to make a difference is usually a claim against a radiologist, primary care doctor, or internal medicine physician.
 Like all professionals, doctors do carry liability insurance to protect themselves.
 And like all personal injury cases, there are a variety of statutes of limitations for medical malpractice cases, which is why it is best to consult with our Miami medical malpractice attorney as soon as possible.

 In a medical negligence case, we must establish through evidence these three elements: the medical professional or entity rendered substandard care, the negligence caused some type of injury, and the patient suffered damages as a result.

-- For example, in a prostate cancer case, we need to prove there was a deviation from accepted medical standards by not timely ordering a PSA test, performing a prostate exam, ordering a biopsy or following up with a patient.
-We then need to prove that the failure to provide appropriate medical care caused injury, which is typically the advanced stage of cancer.
+- For example, in a prostate cancer case, we need to prove there was a deviation from accepted medical standards by not timely ordering a PSA test, performing a prostate exam, ordering a biopsy, or following up with a patient.
+We then need to prove that the failure to provide appropriate medical care caused the injury, which is typically the advanced stage of cancer.

 - Another example would be breast cancer.
-Typically, a failure to timely diagnose breast cancer involves the failure to order mammograms or sonograms, the failure to interpret imaging studies appropriately, the failure to order a biopsy, the failure to screen for breast cancer and the failure to provide appropriate follow-up care.
+Typically, a failure to timely diagnose breast cancer involves the failure to order mammograms or sonograms, the failure to interpret imaging studies appropriately, the failure to order a biopsy, the failure to screen for breast cancer, and the failure to provide appropriate follow-up care.